kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

       `NodeResourcesFit` and the `DynamicResources` plugins, but the `DynamicResources` plugin's check is the authoritative check.

 2. **Filter Stage:** This stage performs the node-level checks to determine if a pod fits on a specific node.
-   *  **NodeResourcesFit Plugin:** In the Alpha stage, this plugin would continue to do the resource fit based on standard requests.
+   *  **NodeResourcesFit Plugin:** This plugin continues to do the resource fit based on standard requests.
    *  **DynamicResources Plugin:** This plugin takes on the authoritative role for checking node allocatable resource fit if any of the pod's `ResourceClaim`s request node allocatable resources.
       *   The plugin tries to allocate devices to all the resource claims of the pod.